cuilianhq/omast/readme.md

 }
 ```

 **Verse Block** represents a block of text that is a verse.
-It is not subject to markup and reserve idents.
+It is not subject to markup and reserve indents.

 for example, the following org: